Back to Learning Center

-One of the hardest decisions any person makes is the decision to divorce.
-That decision brings final acceptance that you and your partner were unable to create the future you planned for when you got married, which was to face life’s challenges and celebrations together, forever.
-The decision is even harder when children are involved.
-Divorcing parents often spend countless nights lying awake with worry, concerned about how to keep their children safe and happy despite the divorce.
+One of the hardest decisions any person can make is to end a marriage.
+The decision of divorce brings final acceptance that you and your partner were unable to create the future you planned when you got married— to face life’s challenges and celebrations together forever.
+The decision is even more challenging when children are involved.
+Divorcing parents often spend countless hours worrying about how to keep their children safe and happy despite the divorce.

-As an attorney assisting these parents through their difficult journey, this blog aims to provide the information I have learned over the past two decades so parents have the tools they need to make the best decisions for their kids and to create the best possible future for themselves in this process.
+As an attorney assisting these parents through their difficult journey, this blog aims to provide the lessons I have learned over the past decade so parents have the tools they need to make the best decisions for their kids and create the brightest possible future for themselves in this process.

 The longitudinal studies of children and divorce show two important things.
-First, divorce itself does not doom your child to a life that is any less rich or rewarding than children growing up in intact families.
-Second, children with easy and frequent access to both parents after a divorce fare far better than children who experience limited access to a parent or, worse yet, no access at all.
-This is true even when the other parent is far less than an “ideal.”
+First, divorce itself does not doom your child to a life that is any less enriching or rewarding than the life of a child growing up in intact families.
+Second, children with frequent access to both parents after a divorce fare far better than children who experience limited access to a parent or, worse yet, no access at all.
+This can be true even when the other parent is far less than an “ideal.”

-What does harm a child is her parents ongoing and embroiled conflict, not only before and during a divorce, but afterwards as well.
-When a divorce doesn’t end the fighting it was designed to escape, the child may never learn how to resolve conflict and could face life without effective problem solving skills and the transformative power of an apology is never experienced.
-As a parent, you can take steps to learn how to manage and mitigate conflict with the other parent, even when they seem unwilling to do the same.
+As a parent, you can take steps to learn how to manage and mitigate conflict with your co-parent, even when they seem unwilling to do the same.
 Your attorney can help provide tools or direct you to resources to maneuver through these issues.

 As a result, divorcing parents wanting to create the best life for their children must plan their future in a different way than they had hoped.
 For their children’s sake, the challenges and celebrations which were meant to be shared “together” by spouses will now be shared by ex-spouses “side-by-side.”